 What Is the Benefit of the Spartacus Workout Routine?

-The benefit of the Spartacus workout routine is that it is a combination of cardiovascular and muscle building.
+The benefit of the Spartacus workout schedule is that it is a combination of cardiovascular and muscle building.
 It also requires very little equipment and can be done in the comfort of your home.

 Does Liam McIntyre Do Cardio?